gpratte/texastoc-v3-client/README.md

 TODO the rest of the instructions to deploy to production

-## Current Branch: 02-points
+## Current Branch: 03-create-season
-Get the points from the new v3/settings endpoint.
+Create the season and show the quarterly seasons